xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

 -------------------------------------------

 We already know SerialEM script has a command to make a snapshot of an image in a buffer and save it in JPG format.
-But that doesn't contains any nav items drawn or with a scalebar.
+But that doesn't include any nav items drawn or a scalebar.
 A snapshot function with possibility of including navigator items drawn and a scalebar can be very useful sometimes.

 For example, in a screening session, we make a mesh montage map and pick a